datasets/population-reference-bureau/README.md

     > Your Data Package is valid!

-The clean data that's useful for distribution in the end is located under the `clean_data` directory like so:
+The clean data that's useful for distribution in the end is located under the `population_reference_bureau` directory like so:

     .
-    ├── clean_data
+    ├── population_reference_bureau
     │   ├── datapackage.json
     │   ├── inter
     │   │   ├── ...
     │   └── us
-    │       ├── ...
+    │       └── ...